golang/website/go.dev/content/solutions/clis/index.md

 Cobra allows developers to build command-line utilities with commands, subcommands, aliases, configuration files, etc. All Cobra projects follow the [same development cycle](https://www.linode.com/docs/development/go/using-cobra/):  “You first use the Cobra tool to initialize a project, then you create commands and subcommands, and finally you make the desired changes to the generated Go source files in order to support the desired functionality.”

-"The framework Cobra provides a generator that adds some boilerplate code for you," [says Nick Geudens](https://ordina-jworks.github.io/development/2018/10/20/make-your-own-cli-with-golang-and-cobra.html), Java consultant at Ordina Belgium.
-"This is handy because now you can focus more on the logic of your CLI instead of figuring out how to parse flags."
+{{< gopher gopher=peach  >}}
  {{< pkg "github.com/spf13/viper" Viper >}} is a complete configuration solution for Go applications, designed to work within an app to handle configuration needs and formats.
 Cobra and Viper work together.

 "If you don’t want to pollute your command line, or if you’re working with sensitive data which you don’t want to show up in the history, it’s a good idea to work with environment variables.
 To do this, you can use Viper," [suggests Geudens](https://ordina-jworks.github.io/development/2018/10/20/make-your-own-cli-with-golang-and-cobra.html).
 "Cobra already uses Viper in the generated code."

 Viper [supports nested structures](https://scene-si.org/2017/04/20/managing-configuration-with-viper/) in the configuration, allowing CLI developers to manage the configuration for multiple parts of a large application.

+{{< pullquote author="Steve Domino, senior engineer and architect at Strala" link="https://medium.com/@skdomino/writing-better-clis-one-snake-at-a-time-d22e50e60056" >}}
-"I was tasked with building our CLI tool and found two really great projects, Cobra and Viper, which make building CLI’s easy," [explains Steve Domino](https://medium.com/@skdomino/writing-better-clis-one-snake-at-a-time-d22e50e60056), senior engineer and architect at Strala.
-"Individually they are very powerful, very flexible and very good at what they do.
-But together they will help you show your next CLI who is boss!"
+I was tasked with building our CLI tool and found two really great projects, Cobra and Viper, which make building CLI’s easy.
+Individually they are very powerful, very flexible and very good at what they do.
+But together they will help you show your next CLI who is boss!
+{{< /pullquote >}}

 For debugging Go code, {{< pkg "github.com/go-delve/delve" delve >}} is a simple and powerful tool built for programmers used to using a source-level debugger in a compiled language.